chonger1209/stt_new/README.md

 ### Installation and Usage

 1. Extract the downloaded zip file
-2. Double-click the `启动屏幕时间追踪器_新版.bat` file to run the application
+2. Double-click the `stt_new.exe` file to run the application
-3. Or directly double-click the `stt_new_1122.exe` file to run
-4. The application will run in the system tray area and start recording screen time
+3. The application will run in the system tray area and start recording screen time

 ### Configuration